UPDATE: Liberian Legal System and Legal Research

 The Liberian National Bar Association has its headquarters in Monrovia, Liberia.
 There is also the Association of Female Lawyers in Liberia.
-The Code of Moral and Professional Ethics and the Procedure Governing the operation of the National Bar Association of The Republic of Liberia in matters of Unprofessional and Unethical conduct of lawyers can both be found here .
+The Code of Moral and Professional Ethics and the Procedure Governing the operation of the National Bar Association of The Republic of Liberia in matters of Unprofessional and Unethical conduct of lawyers can both be found at LiberLII.

 International treaties signed and ratified by the State of Liberia have to be domesticated for them to have the force of law in the country.
-This means that in order to become part of the national legal system or order, international treaties have to be approved and adopted by the legislature.
-Liberia is a signatory and had ratified a number of international treaties and conventions, including the International Covenant on Economic, Social and Cultural Rights (ICESCR), International Covenant on Civil and Political Rights (ICCPR), Convention on the Rights of the Child (CRC), and the African Charter on Human and Peoples Rights (ACHPR).
-In September 2005, Liberia became a State party to the 2 nd Optional Protocol of the International Convention on Civil and Political Rights (ICCPR) on the abolition of the death penalty.
+Liberia is a signatory and has ratified a number of international treaties and conventions, including the International Covenant on Economic, Social and Cultural Rights (ICESCR), International Covenant on Civil and Political Rights (ICCPR), Convention on the Rights of the Child (CRC), and the African Charter on Human and Peoples Rights (ACHPR).
+In September 2005, Liberia became a State party to the 2nd Optional Protocol of the International Convention on Civil and Political Rights (ICCPR) on the abolition of the death penalty.
 Liberia consequently declared the abolition of the death penalty for all crimes.
 The Republic of Liberia has also signed a number of treaties, though it has not ratified them, including the Optional Protocol to the Convention on the Elimination of Discrimination against Women, Optional Protocol to the CRC etc. For more on this, please see the Human Rights Library of the University of Minnesota.

 According to Article 57 of the Constitution, the President is empowered to conclude treaties, conventions and similar international agreements with the concurrence of a majority of both the Senate and the House of Representative.
 It is further provided in Article 34 (d) iii b. that the Legislature has the power to approve treaties, conventions and such other international agreements negotiated or signed on behalf of the Republic of Liberia.
 The President of the Republic signs international treaties on behalf of the State, but the legislature has to approve them.

 Liberia is also a member of many international organizations, participating in the African Union (AU), the Economic Community of West African States (ECOWAS), the International Labour Organization (ILO), UNESCO, the World Health Organization (WHO), IBRD, WIPO, and the IMF.
-For more information on this issue please see here .
+For more information on this issue please see Index Mundi.

-Liberian Statutes can be accessed online.
-The most detailed list of these statutes can be found at the University of Cornell Law Library.
+Liberian statutes can be accessed online.
+The most detailed list of these statutes can be found at the Cornell University Law Library.

 The Liberia Legal Information Institute, an online resource provides access to a variety of legal resources including Constitutions, codes, legislative Acts, Executive Orders, Court Rules and Law Journal.
-It can be accessed on this website .
+It can be accessed at LiberLII.

 The Liberian Studies Association publishes the Liberian Studies Journal twice a year.
 This is a scholarly journal that publishes original research on social, political, economic, scientific and other issues about Liberia or with implications for Liberia.
-To access the Journal series please see here .
+To access the journal series please see On Liberia.
 The law library of Congress is also a comprehensive source of information on Liberia including links to various other websites.
-Please see here .
-Another online source of information on Liberia is the African Studies Centre of the University of Pennsylvania found here .
+Please see the Library of Congress.
+Another online source of information on Liberia is the African Studies Centre of the University of Pennsylvania.

-Online newspapers on Liberia include The Liberian Observer , The Analyst , TLC Africa , Daily Observer , Front Page Africa , Global News Network and The Inquirer .
+Online newspapers on Liberia include New Republic Liberia, The New Dawn, The New Democrat, The Liberian Observer, The Analyst, TLC Africa, Daily Observer, Front Page Africa, Global News Network and The Inquirer.